“You are the Mack the Knife of visual art” - Alfred Corn, poet, novelist and former art critic for “Art and America”

 A kind of loose artist’s statement:

-"My work is an oblique, or at times direct, response to looming ecological collapse and the plight of a significant proportion of humanity adrift and disenfranchised in a largely hostile world, a world no longer our own, and by extension a meditation on all humanity’s fragile and fraught sense of belonging, certainly my own included.
+"My work is an oblique, or at times direct, response to looming ecological collapse and the plight of a humans adrift in a largely hostile world, a world no longer our own (was it ever?), and by extension a meditation on all humanity’s fragile and fraught sense of belonging, certainly my own included.
 But this more ‘engaged’ aspect of my work must submit to the vagaries of my imagination, where explicit meaning acts as a kind of drag, an anchor forestalling adventure.
 Ambiguity in art is a kind of enrichment transcending the one-dimensional, a generosity of possibilities, allowing viewers to make of something what they will.
-It is also simply an acknowledgement that the manifest world, and the hidden, is manifold and polymorphic, slippery, in flux.
-And so I make art in a spirit of serious play, a conscious daydreaming (different entirely from automatism: I am not a Surrealist, despite superficial affinities) where a feeling of “rightness” directs proceedings, and a desire to convey something of authentic expressive import perhaps not possible where rigid conceptual predetermination governs proceedings; also, an imagining free of both randomness and the dictates of fashionable taste.
-A felt response to subject matter and form keep things open, the resulting image a snapshot of mid-metamorphosis.
-The wager is that giving rein to emergent, less conscious impulses, they come laden with symbolic import, or are at least redolent of psychological and emotional freight (which, in art, is precisely that which generates what most people mean by "meaning" - the difference between, say, Munch's "The Scream" and a lifeless, competent academic portrait).
+It is also simply an acknowledgement that the manifest world, and the hidden, is manifold and polymorphic, slippery, in flux (source of hope and anxiety).
+And so I make art in a spirit of serious play, a conscious daydreaming (different entirely from automatism: I am not a Surrealist, despite superficial affinities) where a feeling of “rightness” directs proceedings, and a desire to convey something of authentic yet enigmatic expressive import.
+A felt response to subject matter, form and medium hopefully keep things open, the resulting image a snapshot of mid-metamorphosis, the imagination imagining.
+The wager is that giving rein to emergent, less conscious impulses, they might come laden with symbolic import, or gravid with psychological and emotional freight (which, in art, is precisely that which generates what most people mean by "meaning" - the difference between, say, Munch's "The Scream" and a lifeless, competent academic portrait).
 Yet I also acknowledge that the imagination is a revolving door, where fact and fancy, emotion and intellect, dovetail in mutual reinforcement.
-The works are also imaginings of a technology-free future (both desired and feared), laced with a melancholy brought on by a lack of ready-to-hand distractions yet spiced with the sweet anxiety of possibility, a promise of radical self-determination, a clean slate, or at least one not too broken to write upon.
+The works are also imaginings of a technology-free future (both desired and feared), laced with a melancholy brought on by a lack of ready-to-hand distractions yet spiced with the sweet anxiety of possibility, a promise of radical self-determination, a clean slate, or at least one not too broken to write (or draw) upon.

 We want to feel at home on our tiny, insignificant planet, and yet this seems to entail trashing the very minute turf, in all the known Universe, that can sustain our kind of life.
 And so the days darken, yet on a good one I can see that most of my work is a testament to my grappling with the horrors of impending environmental catastrophe, sometimes explicitly, sometimes obliquely, as I recoil from overstatement, or in fear leaven gloom with light.
 Yet I hope we prevail in the end, or at least some life prevails beyond the end, and that my own paintings are more than personally cathartic signposts on the not so merry road to annihilation, but rather gestures towards possible futures where life, no matter how richly or strangely changed, is still possible"